pydicom/pydicom/doc/guides/user/writing_files.rst

 Using ``codify``
 ----------------

-*pydicom* has a command-line utility called ``codify`` that can produce Python code using an existing DICOM file that can be run to produce a copy of the original.
+*pydicom* has a command-line utility called ``codify`` that can produce Python code that can be run to produce a copy of an existing DICOM file.

 In other words: *pydicom* has a tool that can automatically generate well-designed Python code for you - code that creates DICOM files.
 The only